HandPicked Design Challenge

 Showcased in our Featured Collection July 1-15

-Super Great Super Foods (this challenge is currently over)
+Super Great Super Foods (this challenge is closed)

 Curated by Lydia Hess, Creative Director, Amber Lotus Publishing

 Create a food illustration or illustrated recipe inspired by this super theme.

 Notes from our curator: Kale isn't the only super food!
 Spinach, Bok Choy, beans, sweet potatoes, salmon, fruit and berries, nuts, whole grains, seeds, beets and other root veggies, mushrooms, alliums, quinoa and non-dairy milks are all super rich in nutrients and super healthy for you.
 You can focus on one super food or combine it with other foods to create delicious illustrations and yummy recipes.
 I'm hoping to find some new recipe artwork to license for our 2021 They Draw & Cook calendar!
 The 2020 calendar featuring 12 illustrated recipes by artists from They Draw & Cook is available for pre-order here.

 Challenge is closed.
 Top 4 picks shown below.
 See all entries here

 Here are a few words from our guest curator Lydia about the contest entries:

 "Previewing all these incredible SuperFood entries has been not only extremely fun and surprising but also excruciatingly challenging.
 You all made my job really hard…I was so impressed with the caliber, quality and quantity of the submissions for this recipe challenge.
 The diversity in styles, mediums and techniques that were submitted were off the charts.
 I really appreciate every one of the entries. - look for my comments on your work."